Kryptos: Auction

 In October 2025, the auction was formally posted by RR Auction as part of the sale titled "Decoding History: Kryptos, Enigma and the Rosetta Stone", running from 16 October to 20 November 2025.
 The catalogue included Sanborn’s Kryptos archive—comprising the K4 solution, a prototype, encryption tables, and related ephemera—alongside a signed first-edition set of Howard Carter’s The Tomb of Tut-ankh-Amen listed in the same catalogue.
+The Kryptos archive ultimately sold for $962,500 at the conclusion of the auction.

 Discovery in the Smithsonian Archives

 In September 2025, journalists Jarett Kobek and Richard Byrne discovered several documents among papers donated by Jim Sanborn to Smithsonian's Archives of American Art containing scraps of text that, when assembled together, produced what appeared likely to be the full plaintext of K4 (i.e., the "solution" to K4); they submitted this text to Sanborn, who confirmed its accuracy, explaining that he had mistakenly included those scraps in the donated archives while compiling documents during cancer treatment years earlier.
 Shortly thereafter, Sanborn asked the Smithsonian to seal the relevant files for the next 50 years (until 2075), and they complied.

 After consulting with the auction house, Sanborn requested Kobek and Byrne to sign NDAs, which they refused.
 Kobek and Byrne also allege that lawyers for the auction house contacted them and threatened the two with copyright infringement and interference with contracts, if they were to publicly release the K4 plaintext.

 Kobek said he's heard conflicting information about how long the documents had actually been at the Smithsonian before discovery, ranging from 2010 at the earliest to February 2024, or approximately 18 months before the K4 plaintext was discovered.
 The date for the donation, as currently displayed on the Finding Aid for the Smithsonian site, is 2023.

 Kobek and Byrne mentioned sifting through several other examples of Sanborn's work in the Smithsonian archives before stumbling across the K4 plaintext, as during an interview with Wired News in 2005, Sanborn was asked if it was important to look at his other works, before and after Kryptos, to understand Kryptos.
 His response was "For the student of cryptography it's always helpful to gather as much information as possible when zeroing in on and encoding a system."
 Kobek claims that in March 2019, a group of select members that attended an annual "Kryptos Dinner" had the opportunity to ask Sanborn directly about submissions regarding K4, claiming that Sanborn at that time said he "did not care" what method someone used to solve it.